RyanWangGit/forexrate/README.md

 This project is include 3 modules:

-1. fetching-service: this service monitors the FOREX rate from eodhistoricaldata.com, if the rate changes that user subscribed got any change, then send message to RabbitMQ.
+1. Fetching-service: this service monitors the FOREX rate from eodhistoricaldata.com, if the rate changes that user subscribed got any change, then send message to RabbitMQ.

-2. mq: this module is RabbitMQ, we can get image from docker hub.
+2. MQ: this module is RabbitMQ, we can get image from docker hub.

-3. sending-service: this service is message consumer that monitors RqbbitMQ, then send mail to customer about FX rate changes.
+3. Sending-service: this service is message consumer that monitors RqbbitMQ, then send mail to customer about FX rate changes.

 **Fectching-service:**
 - This service get the rate data from every minute, this i a schedule job, and can be change execution time in a application.properties